llpeterson/scaling/global.md

 need to use the absolute shortest path.

 This illustrates an important principle in network design.
-There is frequently a trade-off between some sort of optimality and scalability.
+There is frequently a trade-off between scalability and some sort of optimality.
-When hierarchy is introduced, information is hidden from some nodes in the network, hindering their ability to make perfectly optimal decisions.
+When hierarchy is introduced, information is hidden from some nodes in the network, hindering their ability to make perfect decisions.
 However, information hiding is essential to scalability, since it saves all nodes from having global knowledge.
-It is invariably true in large networks that scalability is a more pressing design goal than perfect optimality.
+It is invariably true in large networks that scalability is a more pressing design goal than selecting the optimal route.

 Finally, we note that there is a trick by which network administrators can more flexibly decide which routers go in area 0.
 This trick uses the